afjk864d/galentine/README.md

-# 💖 Will You Be My Galentine?
+# 💖 Will You Be My Valentine??

 An interactive, romantic web experience to ask someone to be your Galentine!
 This project is a beautifully designed single-page application with smooth animations, heartfelt memories, and a fun interactive "No" button that evades clicks.